Diapsid: Classification

-All genetic studies have supported the hypothesis that turtles are cladistically diapsid reptiles despite being morphologically anapsid, most placing them as more closely related to living archosaurs (including crocodiles and birds) than to lepidosaurs (lizards, snakes, etc).
+All genetic studies have supported the hypothesis that turtles are cladistically diapsid reptiles despite being morphologically anapsid, most placing them as more closely related to living archosaurs (including crocodiles and birds) than to lepidosaurs (lizards, snakes, etc)..
+Recent morphological studies have found robust support for a turtle-archosaur relationship, forming Archelosauria.

-Modern reptiles and birds are placed within the neodiapsid subclade Sauria, defined as the last common ancestor of Lepidosauria (which includes lizards, snakes and the tuatara), and Archosauria (which includes crocodilians and dinosaurs, including birds, among others).
+Modern reptiles and birds are placed within the neodiapsid subclade Sauria, defined as the last common ancestor of Lepidosauria (which includes lizards, snakes and the tuatara), and Archosauria (which includes crocodilians and dinosaurs, including birds, among others) ..
+However, with increasing support for the placement of turtles among other living reptiles, 'Sauria' becomes synonymous with Reptilia according to the PhyloCode.

 A cladistic analysis by Laurin and Piñeiro (2017) recovers Parareptilia as part of Diapsida, with pareiasaurs, turtles, millerettids, and procolophonoids recovered as more derived than the basal diapsid Younginia.
-A 2020 study by David P. Ford and Roger B. J. Benson also recovered Parareptilia as deeply nested within Diapsida as the sister group to Neodiapsida.
+A 2020 study by David P. Ford and Roger B. J. Benson also recovered Parareptilia as deeply nested within Diapsida, as the sister group to Neodiapsida.
 They united this relationship between Parareptilia and Neodiapsida in the new clade Neoreptilia, defining it as the last common ancestor and all descendants of Procolophon trigoniceps and Youngina capensis.
 However, this excludes mesosaurs, who were found to be basal among the sauropsids.
 Other recent studies have found the more traditional arrangement of parareptiles being outside of Diapsida.

-The position of the highly derived Mesozoic marine reptile groups Thalattosauria, Ichthyosauromorpha and Sauropterygia within Neodiapsida is uncertain, and they may lie within Sauria.
+The position of the highly derived Mesozoic marine reptile groups Thalattosauria, Ichthyosauromorpha and Sauropterygia within Neodiapsida is uncertain, and they may lie within crown Reptilia.

-In the 2022 and 2023 studies, Araeoscelidia was found to have no close relationship with Neodiapsida and was not even part of Sauropsida.
+In studies from the early 2020s onwards, Araeoscelidia has been found to be unrelated to neodiapsids, with araeoscielidians even being recovered outside Sauropsida as stem-amniotes in one study.
+Other studies have instead found araeoscelidians as the earliest diverging clade of total-group reptiles.
+In both instances, the term 'Diapsida' strictly encompassing a group of sauropsids encompassing neodiapsids and their close relatives is not supported, and the abandonment of this has term been encouraged.